 6/19/2016 ~ 1 in 10 Americans over the age of 65 may be affected by Alzheimer’s and dementia, which makes the profit potential for Pharma huge as long as people don’t stymie it by learning about Alzheimer’s low vitamin B12 levels.

 The expectation of dementia is dangerous.
 If you accept memory loss without question, you may lose your best chance to reverse it.

 One large study said, no doubt to the delight of Pharma, that participants with established Alzheimer’s did not respond to vitamin B12, while participants who had memory loss but not identifiable Alzheimer’s improved with vitamin B12.
 Effects of homocysteine lowering with B vitamins on cognitive aging: meta-analysis of 11 trials with cognitive data on 22,000 individuals, Am J Clin Nutr, 2014 Aug.
 Clarke, Bennett, et al.

 The study was criticized in a letter to the editor of Am J Clin Nutr, by Peter Garrard and Robin Jacoby of the Neuroscience Research Centre, St. George’s, University of London, for lumping different trials together as if they evaluated cognition equally.

 Notably, Garrard and Jacoby questioned the “highly tendentious statement” that the study’s findings showed taking vitamin B12 “is sadly not going to prevent Alzheimer’s disease,’’ a quotation that was picked up by mainstream media.

-For myself, having experienced getting lost while driving once familiar streets and losing memory so quickly that I felt as if a black tunnel had attached itself to me, gobbling up the moments of my life just as quickly as I stepped from one to the next, I am well aware that my declining cognition affected my physical health.
+For me, having experienced getting lost driving once familiar streets and losing memory so quickly it felt as if a black tunnel had attached itself to me, gobbling up the moments of my life just as quickly as I stepped from one to the next, I am well aware that my declining cognition affected my physical health.
 And, just to be clear, at the time I was having regular B12 shots.

 I became less active.
-I’d sit at my desk forgetting to make lunch, and yet I gained weight because all I was doing was sitting.
+I’d sit at my desk forgetting to eat lunch.
+I gained weight because all I did was sit.
 If I thought of something I wanted to do, by the time I’d stood up, I’d forgotten what it was.